macOS Monterey Problems: 5 Things You Need to Know

 If you’ve already moved to macOS Monterey or if you’re planning to upgrade in the near future, you’ll want to sift through feedback from early adopters.
 This feedback will alert you to potential bugs and performance issues.

-We recommend keeping an eye on YouTube, Apple’s discussion forums, social media sites like Twitter/Facebook, and the MacRumors forums for additional feedback about macOS Big Sur’s performance.
+We recommend keeping an eye on YouTube, Apple’s discussion forums, social media sites like Twitter/Facebook, and the MacRumors forums for additional feedback about macOS Monterey’s performance.

 We’ll also put together a list of the best reasons to, and not to, install macOS Monterey on your Mac today and it’s worth a look if you’re on the fence.